calendulish/ipf-tools/README.md

     python ipf.py -c -f test.ipf test

+If you need to work with encrypted archives, use --enable-encryption flag:

+    python ipf.py --enable-encryption -xf some_encrypted.ipf
+    or python ipf.py --enable-encryption -cf new_encrypted.ipf test

 Alternatively, `ipf.py` can be used as a library.
 The `IpfArchive` class handles all interactions with an IPF file.
 Opening and extracting all files from an archive is as easy as this:

     from ipf import IpfArchive